M. Scott Myers Award for Applied Research in the Workplace

-- A technical report which describes the project or product in detail.
+- A technical report which describes the project or product in detail (a maximum of 20 pages).
 This may be an existing report.

 - A description of any formal complaints of a legal or ethical nature which have been made regarding the project or product.

 - A list of three client references who may be contacted by the Myers Award Subcommittee regarding the project or product.